-You can schedule your backups for as often as you expect your files to change.
-Cloud Backup uses block-level de-duplication, which means only those parts of a file that have changed are saved.
+You can schedule your backups to occur as often as you expect your files to change.
+Cloud Backup uses block-level deduplication, which means only those parts of a file that have changed are saved.
 In this way, a unique piece of data is saved only once, which maximizes the effectiveness of the backup, while minimizing your storage overhead.
-Another benefit is that by using this method, you can retrieve previous versions of files, up to the limits specified by the customer-defined retention settings.
+Another benefit of using this method is that you can retrieve previous versions of files, up to the limits specified by the customer-defined retention settings.

-gzipthat will get backed up, be sure to use the ` –rsyncable` option, which enables Cloud Backup to deduplication those files as well.
+gzipthat get backed up, use the ` –rsyncable` option, which enables Cloud Backup to use deduplication on those files as well.